mohyaz11/OptimumSetupBook/manuscript/IaC.md

 ![](images/deploymenttargets-allprojects.png)

 Of those three projects which one is most likely going to have a new machine added to it for scale?
-Probably the OctoFX-WebUI project.
-If you add a new machine to a SQL Server cluster, the DBAs will go through the effort of getting everything synced up as that is required by SQL Server.
-And you typically are not adding new machines willy-nilly to a SQL Cluster.
+The OctoFX-WebUI project.
+If you add a new machine to a SQL Server cluster a DBA is required.
+There is quite a bit of work on the back-end for them to do.
+And you are not adding new machines willy-nilly to a SQL Cluster.
 But adding new machines into a web farm for the OctoFX-WebUI project is a lot more plausible.
 Maybe to handle some additional load.
 Maybe to replace an existing machine.
 OctoFX-WebUI is where we are going to add the trigger.

-This is done by going to the project and selecting the triggers option in the left hand menu.
+This is done by going to the project and selecting the triggers option on the left-hand menu.

 ![](images/deploymenttargets-notriggers.png)